ThyBretin/PracticleGraph/goalRecap.md

 Next: Greenlight this plan, tweak it, or drop NavigationBar.jsx to test?

-I’m stoked—this feels like the blueprint for the best particule-graph ever.
+I’m stoked—this feels like the blueprint for the best particle-graph ever.
 It’s got the depth of eventState.js, the breadth of your app, and a dash of CRCT’s smarts.
 Over to you—what’s your vibe?